-Figure 405.G.4.d: Alignment of column neck and face of entablature
+Figure 405.G.4.d: Alignment of column neck and face of entablature.
+A projecting cornice (as seen in Figure 405.14.G.4.c) could be included to shed water, snow, and ice.

 H. BUILDING HEIGHT

 - 1. Overall BUILDING HEIGHT shall be measured vertically in STORIES, from the average grade adjacent to the front building facade to the eave of the roof or roof deck (if flat). - 2.
 If the FIRST STORY is required to be elevated to meet minimum flood elevation standards. overall BUILDING HEIGHT shall be measured from such elevation to the eave of the roof or roof deck (if flat).